-1 year 3 years 5 years 10 years You would pay the following expenses on a \$1,000 investment, assuming a 5% annual return \$96.43 \$160.88 \$227.49 \$403.98
+1 year 3 years 5 years 10 years You would pay the following expenses on a \$1,000 investment, assuming a 5% annual return \$93.19 \$151.29 \$211.75 \$373.90

 While the example assumes, as required by the SEC, a 5% annual return, our performance will vary and may result in a return greater or less than 5%.
-Additionally, we have assumed that the entire amount of such 5% annual return would constitute ordinary income as we do not expect to realize significant amounts of positive capital gains (computed net of all realized capital losses and unrealized capital depreciation) on our investments in the foreseeable future.
-Because the assumed 5% annual return is significantly below the hurdle rate (described in note 5 below) of 7% (annualized) that we must achieve under the Investment Management Agreement to trigger the payment of an income-based incentive fee, we have assumed, for purposes of the above example, that no income-based incentive fee would be payable if we realized a 5% annual return on our investments.
-Additionally, because we do not expect to realize significant amounts of positive capital gains (computed net of all realized capital losses and unrealized capital depreciation) on our investments for the foreseeable future, we have assumed that we will not trigger the payment of any capital gains-based incentive fee in any of the indicated time periods.
+The incentive fee under the Investment Management Agreement, which, assuming a 5% annual return, would either not be payable or would have an insignificant impact on the expense amounts shown above, is not included in the example.
+This illustration assumes that we will not realize any capital gains (computed net of all realized capital losses and unrealized capital depreciation) in any of the indicated time periods.
 If we achieve sufficient returns on our investments, including through the realization of capital gains, to trigger an incentive fee of a material amount, our expenses and returns to our investors would be higher.
 In addition, the example assumes inclusion of the sales load of \$65 in the first year and reinvestment of all dividends and other distributions at net asset value.
 Participants in our dividend reinvestment plan will receive a number of shares of our common stock determined by dividing the total dollar amount of the distribution payable to a participant by the market price per share of our common stock at the close of trading on the valuation date for the distribution.
 See "Dividend Reinvestment Plan" for additional information regarding our dividend reinvestment plan.